NMperson/CarND-Behavioral-Cloning-P3/writeup_template.md

 The data were randomly shuffle.
 20% of the data were kept as a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 After 4 epochs, the accuracy on both the training and validation sets were quite low.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Review Response 2: In response to my review and after researching into Keras optimizers, it does appear that adam is the generally preferred optimizer compared to RMSprop.
+In all tests, it does allow for faster training.
+That being said - after changing the code and retraining my model, there was no discernable differnce in performance.